renelemos/Docker_Intro/README.md

 > [!TIP]
-> First steps with Docker?
+> First steps with Docker (with Vagrant and Virtualbox)?
 You found the right repository.

 ## Step 1 - How to start your operation with Docker
 1 - Install Oracle VirtualBox at https://www.virtualbox.org/wiki/Downloads (remember to choose according to your OS (Windows, macOS, Linux)